ParniDEO/alternative-front-ends-unofficial/README.md

 # alternative-front-ends-unofficial
-Alternatives open source front-ends for popular internet platforms (e.g. YouTube, Twitter, etc.) This will be upda ted if i find more.
+Alternatives open source front-ends for popular internet platforms (e.g. YouTube, Twitter, etc.) This will be updated if i find more.

 This is a fork of the alternative-front-ends, while the original didn't added a frontend for a year i've decided to fork it and add one of them if i find more

 ## Call to Action
 - Do you know any other **free/open-source** projects that are not included in the overview yet? (front ends, alternatives to websites, apps, etc.)
 - Just create an [issue](https://github.com/mendel5/alternative-front-ends/issues) and let me know.
-I'm always looking for new free/open-source projects to add.
+I'm always looking for new FOSS projects to add.

 ## Why the original is outdated?
 Mendel5 doesn't have time to add many frontends.
 I've forked this to add as many as I can.
 Let me know if I've added a frontend that shouldn't be there.
 I'll remove it.